 In addition to the cream we love, Danzeisen offers regular and skim milk, half and half, and a variety of flavored milk like Chocolate, Strawberry, and different seasonal flavors like Banana, Root Beer Milk, Arizona Milk, and Eggnog.
 The flavored milks are sweetened with pure cane sugar (not high fructose corn syrup) and colored with natural ingredients like beet powder for the Strawberry Milk.
 And that banana milk… oh man.
 Talk about rich and tasty.

-They also have Orange Juice, Lemonades, and Cold Brew Coffee, all made with Sedona Spring Water.
+They also have 100% Orange Juice not from concentrate, plus Lemonade, Strawberry Lemonade, and Cold Brew Coffee made with Sedona Spring Water.

 The Motor Palace Mercantile Offerings